Interested in becoming a racehorse owner but don’t know where to start?

 Consider a 5% share in two horses if instead, it allows you to own two horses instead of one, with the bonus of separate bills.

 It’s twice the enjoyment!

-If you had 10 people in your syndicate, then a 10% syndicate would be preferable.
+If you had 10 people in your syndicate, then a 10% would be preferable.

 Once created, your syndicate is always available for future ventures.